ninabarzh/broomstick/content/posts/hunger-games.md

 Even rebellion is now a product.
 It is sponsored, analysed, tested in A/B trials.
 Movements rise and fall not on ideology but on virality.
 The Capitol permits rebellion so long as it is monetisable and does not reach the plumbing.

-A true rebellion — one that alters the extractive logic of the game — [needs to not only break the rules, but also refuse to play their zero-sum game]({{< relref "posts/zero-sum-game/#breaking-the-game-is-non-zero-sum-possible" >}}).
+A true rebellion, one that alters the extractive logic of the game, [needs to not only break the rules, but also refuse to play their zero-sum game]({{< relref "posts/zero-sum-game/#breaking-the-game-is-non-zero-sum-possible" >}}).

 ## The odds are never in your favour